tk-o/personal-site/content/blog/learn-in-public/index.md

 I cannot agree more!
 I know that I keep learning systematically.
 That's the way I live.
 My area of interest keeps changing over time.
 I start learning about the topics I have no clue about, but it doesn’t change my attitude.

 #### I did it before... an old-school way
 I'd been learning in public, while I was a student.
 Great times!
 Here's how it looked like.
 I graduated from university after studying for 5 years.
 Over that time, I had to take many exams.
 Some of them were easier, and some of them were almost impossible to pass.
 And yet, I made it! 🙃 A secret behind these harder ones was to meet as a group with my folks and prepare together.
 We were sitting in one room, going through exercises our lecturer shared for the students to prepare.
 Noone had all the answers.
-But together, we were able to solve the problems and get the right level of understanding about the particular solution.
-We were looking for information, solving problems, discussing the solutions and sharing among each other.
-This way, we all made it through these years!
+But together, we were able to solve the problems and get the right level of understanding about the particular solution. <em class="highlight">We were looking for information, solving problems, discussing the solutions and sharing among each other.</em> This way, we all made it through these years!

 ### The cycle
-There are a few steps before I make my learnings public.
+There are a few steps before sharing my learnings in public.
 I follow them to make the content I create subjective and unique.
-I also want it to be comfortable to digest and not too boring.
+I also want it to be easy to digest and not too boring.
 Remember, this is a cycle.
 It starts with putting a new idea into action.

 <Img src="./the-learn-in-public-cycle.png" alt="Learn in public cycle">